nyspccm/nyspccm.github.io/_posts/2014-10-12-pay-nyspccm-fees-by-paypal.md

 <img alt="" border="0" src="https://www.paypalobjects.com/en_US/i/scr/pixel.gif" width="1" height="1">
 </form></p>

-<h4>Pay by Check</h4>
-You may pay your dues by check and save on the service charges.
+As always, you may pay your dues by check and save on the service charges.
 The dues are <b>$350</b> for Attending Physicians;
 <b>$250</b> for House Physicians, Nurse Practitioners or Physician Assistants;
 and <b>$150</b> for Trainees